medeepeshyadav/OOPs-Projects-with-Automated-Tests/Towers-of-Hanoi/README.md

 </a>
 Now that we are familiar with the problem, let's analyse the problem and look it from the Object Oriented point of view.
 This stage is known as Object Oriented Analysis (OOA).
 We just simply see the problem and identify the objects and the interface of the problem.

-### Identifying the objects
+## Identifying the objects
-The problem has two objects:
+The problem has 5 objects:
 - Rods
 - Discs
+- Player
+- Game Set up
+- Game (engine object, that will run the game)

 The problem has the following interface:
 - Discs are put on Rods.